Ajatt-Tools/videoclip/README.md

 ```
 ## Configuration
 Configuration file is located at ```~/.config/mpv/script-opts/videoclip.conf```
-and should be created by the user.
+and should be created by the user if needed.
 If a parameter is not specified
 in the config file, the default value will be used.
 mpv doesn't tolerate spaces before and after `=`.